-The benchmark market index for each of the funds (excluding the Income Strategies Trust) is a composite benchmark.
-This is determined by using the benchmark index for each asset class and combining the index returns based on each fund's benchmark weighting to each asset class for the relevant period.
+The benchmark index for each of the funds (excluding the Income Strategies Trust which is benchmarked against the Bloomberg NZBond Bank Bill Index) is a composite index.
+This is determined by using the benchmark index (or indices) for each asset class and combining them according to each fund's benchmark weighting to each asset class for the relevant period.